 At a very young age, Kousei Arima was strictly taught how to play the piano and meticulously follow the score by his mother, to the point where he dominated every competition he entered with ease.
 He earned the title of "Human Metronome" for performing almost perfectly.
 Every musician of his age looked up to him.
 However, after his mother suddenly dies, he became tone-deaf due to the shock and then disappeared, never to be seen onstage since.

 Two years later, Kousei lives a monotonous life with his childhood friends Tsubaki Sawabe and Ryouta Watari supporting him.
 He continues to cling to music, although performing is still an impossibility for him.
 This is until his unexpected encounter with Kaori Miyazono, a violinist who performs freely without the dictations of a score.
 A story of friendship, love, music, and a single lie, Kousei's life begins to change and gain color as Kaori helps him to take up music again.

 Shigatsu wa Kimi no Uso was nominated for the 5th Manga Taisho Award in 2012 and won the award for Best Shounen Manga at the 37th Kodansha Manga Awards the following year.
 A live-action film adaptation is scheduled for theatrical release on September 10, 2016.

-The series has been published in English as Your Lie in April by Kodansha Comics USA since April 21, 2015.
-The final volume is set to be released on December 27, 2016.
+The series was published in English as Your Lie in April by Kodansha Comics USA from April 21, 2015 to January 3, 2017.

 It would seem that feeling some modicum of emotional involvement whilst watching/reading something is all it takes to make a masterpiece these days.
 Whilst emotional involvement is always a great thing, it's not enough to excuse problems that a particular work in question has.
 On another note, it irks me when people say they "got the feels" from watching something because more often than not, it was something stupid/cliché/melodramatic.
 Maybe I'm a heartless sociopath or maybe it's because I've been through a lot worse in life, but I can't help but scoff when people tell me they cried like a baby whilst watching stuff like